-The first muscles affected in Inclusion Body Myositis are usually those of the wrists and fingers, and the muscles at the front of the thigh.
+The first muscles some report to be affected with Inclusion Body Myositis are the wrists and fingers, and the muscles at the front of the thigh.
 The muscles that lift the front of the foot also may be affected early causing foot drop and frequent falls. (see image to the right).

 IBM is a rare disease affecting men more than women.
 Approximately 5 to 10 people per million in the U.S. are diagnosed with a form of Myositis each year.

 Sporadic Inclusion Body Myositis (sIBM)

-Sporadic Inclusion Body Myositis is the more prevalent form of IBM and is classified as an Idiopathic Inflammatory Myopathy, an inflammatory muscle disease with no known cause.
+Sporadic Inclusion Body Myositis is the type we focus on as one of the Idiopathic Inflammatory Myopathies.
+It is a rare, inflammatory muscle disease with no known cause.
 It is also considered an Acquired Myopathy, one which is not caused by genetic inheritance.

-It is the most common inflammatory muscle disease in adults older than 50 and is found in men more often than in women.
-Symptom onset occurs gradually, typically over a period of months or years, most often after the age of 50.
-It is not uncommon for people with IBM to become wheelchair bound within 10 to 15 years of disease onset.
+IBM is the most common inflammatory muscle disease in adults older than 50 and is found in men more often than women.
+Symptom onset occurs gradually, typically over a period of years, most often after the age of 50.
+It is not uncommon for people with IBM to require a wheelchair within 10 to 15 years of disease onset.

-The cause of inflammatory myopathies is unclear.
+The cause of inflammatory myopathies like IBM is unclear.
 For some reason, in the case of sIBM, the body’s immune system turns against itself, referred to as an autoimmune response, and damages muscle tissue.
 The cause of the progressive muscle degeneration that occurs in IBM is unclear as well.

 At this time there are no approved treatments for sIBM.
 While the disease is slowly progressing, patients will typically require assistive devices within 10-15 after diagnosis, or disease onset.
 This may evolve from using a cane to a walker and eventually a wheelchair.
 Some may lose total arm and leg function as well.